Advance (lobby group)

-Advance, stylised as ADVANCE and formerly known as Advance Australia, is a conservative political lobbying group launched in 2018 to counter the progressive lobbying group GetUp.
+Advance, stylised as ADVANCE and formerly known as Advance Australia, is a conservative political lobbying group launched in 2018 to counter the left-wing lobbying group GetUp.
 It has close links to the Liberal Party of Australia, and targeted the Australian Labor Party, Australian Greens and teal independents in the 2025 Australian election.

 History

-Advance Australia was launched in 2018, with the express purpose of countering GetUp, a progressive Australian lobbying group.
+Advance Australia was launched in 2018, with the express purpose of countering GetUp, a left-wing Australian lobbying group.
 In its first four months, Advance Australia raised A$395,000 and signed up 27,500 members.

 The national director of Advance Australia was Gerard Benedet, a former Liberal Party staffer who led the organisation during the 2019 Australian federal election.
 Benedet stood down in September 2019, and was replaced by Liz Storer, former City of Gosnells councillor, and advisor to ex-Liberal senator Zed Seselja.
 Former Prime Minister Tony Abbott has provided strategic advice to the organisation.
 Matthew Sheahan serves as executive director and has been described as the "main man" behind Advance.

 By May 2019, it had raised $1.7 million, according to Benedet.
 It raised money through donations on its website.
 Benedet said that the membership was 60 per cent male and had an average age of about 50.

 High-profile backers have included businessmen such as Maurice Newman, Kennards Self Storage managing director Sam Kennard, and Australian Jewish Association president David Adler.
 Other members of the advisory council have included security specialist Sean Jacobs and journalist Kerry Wakefield.
 Queensland businessman James Power was also involved.

 As of May 2023 the group had been renamed simply "Advance".

 Leadership, funding, and membership

 As of 2019 Advance Australia's independence had not been tested by the Australian Electoral Commission (AEC) in the same manner as similar lobby groups.
 Advance's leadership is largely composed of former Liberal Party operatives and has employed the likes of Liberal Party Senator Jacinta Nampijinpa Price.

 In 2022–2023 Advance raised A$5.2 million in donations, according to the Australian Electoral Commission (AEC).
 This was more than $2.5 million it received in 2021–2022.

+It has received funding from the Liberal Party-linked Cormack Foundation, which donated $500,000 to Advance, from Gina Reinhardt, and $655,000 from members of the Exclusive Brethren religious sect.

 As of June 2024 the group's supporters numbered around 306,000.